maxschommer/DistributedGraphics/README.md

 ## Usage
 The STL files used must have ASCII STL format.

+Download the finals folder and compile the Makefile by running `blah`.

 The output from our ray tracer will be a series of .ppm files, which can then be compiled into a video by running `convert image*ppm sick_rays.gif` while inside the same folder as the images.
 You can also follow [this process](http://jupiter.ethz.ch/~pjt/makingMovies.html) to compile the .ppm files into a video.

 ## License